andayijames031-create/andayijames031-create/README.md

 Current project

 • pharmtrack— medication tracking system: basic CRUD, auth, and a simple UI.
-(Add short one-line description of goals)
+(A pos doesnt need to look rugged to make sense.its coming to a point everything might be on mobile,)

 My GitHub stats